Bimodular continuous attractor neural networks with static and moving stimuli: Conclusion

 We have generalized the study of unimodular CANNs to bimodular CANNs, endowing the network with the capacity to incorporate two sensory modalities.
-The inter-modular couplings in bimodular CANNs play important roles in determining the dynamics of the network (Fig. \ref{fgp2} and Fig. \ref{fgsum}).
-Excitatory inter-modular couplings result in enhancing and attracting the responses of the other module, while inhibitory inter-modular couplings lead to suppressing and repelling effects for both static and moving inputs.
+The inter-modular couplings in bimodular CANNs play important roles in determining the statics and dynamics of the network.
+Excitatory inter-modular couplings result in enhancing and attracting the responses of the efferent module, while inhibitory inter-modular couplings lead to suppressing and repelling effects for both static and moving inputs.
 The network behavior is determined by the interplay of the input strengths, their disparity, speed (for moving inputs) and the inter-modular couplings.
-The most interesting case is the bimodular CANN with a pair of excitatory and inhibitory inter-modular couplings.
-For static inputs at high disparity, it exhibits anomalous behavior with the inhibited module having stronger-than-expected output than the excited module.
-For static and moving inputs to the excited and inhibited modules respectively, a series of drifting responses with continuous and discontinuous evolution occur when the moving input strength increases and finally arriving at the tracking phase.